yorkeyao/DataCV2024/task_model/README.md

     --format-only --options "jsonfile_prefix=./"
 ```

-Please have it renamed to 'answer.txt' and zip it for evaluation server.
+It will output ".bbox.json" at "./", this is the output we need.
+Please have it renamed to 'answer.txt' and zip it for the evaluation server.